iSnow/StypeSafe/README.md

 StypeSafe
 =========

-Add the missing features of stypi.com
+Add some missing features to stypi.com

 ###Purpose
 Stypesafe tries to add some of the more needed features to Stypi.
 Amongst those are: